rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscQueryAccount.md

 # New-RscQueryAccount
 ## Subcommands
+### enabledfeatures
+Provides a list of all features enabled for the Rubrik account.

+- The enabledfeatures subcommand takes no arguments.
+- Returns AllEnabledFeaturesForAccountReply.
 ### id
 Account ID.

 - The id subcommand takes no arguments.
 - Returns System.String.
+### lookup
+Retrieve account information.

+- There is a single argument of type LookupAccountInput.
+- Returns LookupAccountReply.
 ### owners
 List of account owners.